dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

     to approve or deny applications, no servers in charge of logins.
 In essence, creating an account in Bitcoin is just a matter of generating a large random number.
-You can even flip a coin a couple of times, or roll a pair of dice, as long as you know what you\'re doing (and your dice and coin flips are fair).
+You can even flip a coin a couple of times, or roll a pair of dice, as long as you know what you're doing (and your dice and coin flips are fair).
 -   **Record Ownership:** In Bitcoin, every full node \[glossary\] has a copy of the ownership records.
-This radical approach is a simple way to eliminate a centralized registry and optimize for survival: You can\'t shut down the registry if everyone is the registry.
+This radical approach is a simple way to eliminate a centralized registry and optimize for survival: You can't shut down the registry if everyone is the registry.
 -   **Prove Ownership:** Like other systems before it, Bitcoin uses cryptographic signatures to prove ownership.
 If you have the private key to sign a message, you can prove that the related public key as well as the assets linked to this public key belong to you.
 No central authority that hands out ownership certificates required.
--   **Transfer Ownership:** Ownership is transferred via a chain of signatures, just like in Hal Finney\'s RPOW system.
+-   **Transfer Ownership:** Ownership is transferred via a chain of signatures, just like in Hal Finney's RPOW system.
 Unlike in RPOW, no central servers are required, since the chain of ownership is hosted (and validated) by every full node.
 -   **Security:** Bitcoin is secured in many different ways, all of